-By making your own dog food at home, you can ensure that your pet is eating a healthy diet that is filled with fresh and nourishing ingredients.
+By making a soft food diet for dogs at home, you can ensure that your pet is eating a healthy diet that is filled with fresh and nourishing ingredients.
 To save time, make your dog's food in large batches and freeze individual portions for later use.

 Choose one or two types of meat to feed at one time.
-Beef, chicken, duck, lamb and turkey are high-quality, easy-to-digest meat choices.
-You can bake, fry or boil the meat.
+Beef, chicken, duck, lamb, and turkey are high-quality, easy-to-digest meat choices.
+You can bake, fry, or boil the meat.
 If you choose to boil the meat, use only enough water to just cover the meat in the cooking pot.
 Once the meat is fully cooked, set it aside to cool.

 Puree fruits and vegetables in a blender or food processor.
-Dogs cannot digest fruits and vegetables unless they are fully cooked or blended to a puree.
+Dogs cannot fully digest fruits and vegetables unless they are fully cooked or blended to a puree.
 Fruits and vegetables should make up about 10 percent of your dog's diet.
 They are rich in antioxidants and vitamins and are a good fiber source.

 Combine all the ingredients together in a large bowl and mix well.
 Add a spoonful of plain yogurt if desired.
 More than a spoonful of yogurt may cause digestive upset.
 Plain yogurt adds calcium and beneficial bacteria (for digestion) to your dog's diet.
 Feed the food as is or blend it in a food processor for a smoother, softer consistency.
 Refrigerate any unused food.
 Freeze food that you plan to store for longer than three days.